XRPL-Hackathon-2021/hooks-liquidity-pool/README.md

    ```

 1. Develop your hook.
+1. Run `npm run asbuild` to compile your hook.
 1. Unit test your hook.
 1. Run `bin/deploy-hook.js` to deploy the hook to the XRPL Labs Testnet.
 1. Integration test your hook.